Coverage

 Contractors

 High payroll.
 Complex class codes.
 CSLB compliance requirements.
-Wellington Partners specializes in placing workers' compensation for California general contractors, specialty trades, and construction firms with $100K+ in payroll.
+Wellington Partners Insurance Services specializes in placing workers' compensation for California general contractors, specialty trades, and construction firms with $100K+ in payroll.

 Who We Cover